ICB Debt (Insurance Collections Bureau) – Should You Pay?

 ICB debt collectors (short for Insurance Collections Bureau) describe themselves on their website as being the UK’s only dedicated insurance collections company.
 In short, this means they are a debt collection agency.

-Private debt collection agencies often supply services to specific industries.
+Private debt collection agencies often supply services to specific industries, like parking tickets.
 In the instance of ICB debt collectors, they provide debt collection services to brokers, insurers and credit hire companies specifically.

 They are based in Welwyn Garden City in Hertfordshire – their registered office address is Insurance Collections Bureau Ltd, Weltech House, Ridgeway, Welwyn Garden City, Herts, AL7 2AA.